The overall objective of the

 All students interested in declaring a minor in electrical engineering should do so on their application for graduation.

-The requirements for the electrical engineering minor include:
+The electrical engineering minor is a minimum of 19 credits to include:

 Signals and Systems: